SaptarshiMisra/Java-DataStructure/src/chess/problem.md

 ### 1.2 Position class to represent positions on the chessboard.

-Let’s create a `Position.java` file to create the Position class.
+Let's create a `Position.java` file to create the Position class.
 This will hold row and column values corresponding to a piece's location on the board.

     public class Position {
         private int row;